kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 The data for the edges require minor transformations to the existing CSV files in which the first and second columns respectively represent the `FROM` and `TO` nodes' primary keys.
-To help reduce the amount of custom code you have to write, Kùzu provides convenient APIs to scan/read from CSV files and to copy data from CSV files to a node or edge table.
+To help reduce the amount of custom code you have to write, Kuzu provides convenient APIs to scan/read from CSV files and to copy data from CSV files to a node or edge table.
 An example is shown below.